The Monadic Grzegorczyk Logic: Predicate modal logic

-\begin{rmk}{ } Recall that isomorphisms of Kripke frames are bijections $f\colon(X,R)\to(X',R')$ that preserve and reflect the relations $R$ and $R'$.
-Isomorphisms in $\mathsf{KBn}$ are pairs $(f,g)$ such that both $f$ and $g$ are isomorphisms of Kripke frames. \end{rmk}
+\item The fiberwise surjection requirement in \tricref{kb}{kb2}{kbc} is equivalent to a more recognizable condition: for any $x\in X$ and $y\in X'$, { } \item Recall that isomorphisms of Kripke frames are bijections $f\colon(X,R)\to (X',R')$ that preserve and reflect the relations $R$ and $R'$ (that is, for any $x,y\in X$, we have $x\mathrel{R}y\iff f(x)\mathrel{R'}f(y)$).
+Isomorphisms in $\mathsf{KBn}$ are pairs $(f,g)$ for which both $f$ and $g$ are isomorphisms of Kripke frames. { } \end{enumerate} \end{rmk}